 - Bad taste in mouth

-As with gingivitis, the primary way to prevent periodontitis is through good oral hygiene.
-Brush your teeth twice a day and floss at least once a day, with increased regularity if your dentist suggests.
-Make sure you get your teeth professionally cleaned every six months.
-If you have dry mouth, take blood pressure medicine, or smoke, you should consider getting your teeth professionally cleaned more often.
+As with gingivitis, the primary way to prevent periodontitis is through good oral hygiene, according to the NIH.
+Brushing teeth twice a day and flossing at least once a day is recommended, with increased regularity if the dentist suggests it.
+Teeth should be professionally cleaned every six months.
+If a person has dry mouth, takes blood pressure medicine or smokes, the Mayo Clinic recommends getting teeth professionally cleaned more often.

 Nonsurgical treatments include: